Young’s buzzer-beating jumper lifts Hawks past Nets 129-127

 ATLANTA (AP) — Waiting for just the right moment to launch his game-winning shot was no problem for Trae Young.
 He says he has been envisioning similar shots since he was a kid.

-Young waited patiently for Mikal Bridges to fly past him before sinking a buzzer-beating jumper over the reach of Spencer Dinwiddie to lift the Atlanta Hawks to a 129-127 win over the Brooklyn Nets on Sunday.
+Young waited patiently for Mikal Bridges to fly past him before sinking a buzzer-beating jumper over the reach of Spencer Dinwiddie to lift Atlanta to a 129-127 win over the Brooklyn Nets on Sunday, a few hours before the Hawks announced they hired Quin Snyder as their coach.

 The Hawks took their final possession with 7.3 seconds remaining after Cam Johnson’s 3-pointer tied the game at 127 with 7.8 seconds remaining.
 Young hit his pull-up 12-foot jumper as Dinwiddie tried in vain to block the shot from behind.